 Asking for It is a brave, brilliant book: ‘a genuinely heartbreaking, sickening and truthful examination of society’s penchant for victim-blaming, its treatment of women and the concept of rape culture’ – The Guardian

 ‘Try to be brave, grown-ups.
 O’Neill’s second novel may be scary, but it is riveting and essential.
 Teenagers will recognize its difficult truth and devour it – behind your backs, if need be.’ –The New York Times

 by Louise O’Neill

 adapted for the stage by Meadhbh McHugh in collaboration with and directed by Annabelle Comyn

 lighting designer – Sinead McKenna

-Funded through an Arts Council Open Call Award
+Asking for It was funded through an Arts Council Open Call Award.